halfmonty/VPNWatcher/README.md

 and increase the timespan between the checks (see "TimerInMilliSeconds" in the config).

-### I'm paranoid, I want it to check for a VPN loss every millisecond!
+### I'm paranoid, I want to check for a VPN loss every millisecond!

 You can do so by setting TimerInMilliSeconds to 1 in the config, which is the minimun.